- I am a current NJIT student who currently does not live on campus, what is the possibility of me receiving a housing assignment?

 We may have a limited number of triple rooms.

-Over 1,400 students live on campus in four co-ed residence halls.
+Over 1,750 students live on campus in five co-ed residence halls.

-Upper class students live in every building, but often live in Laurel and Oak Halls.
+Upper class students live in every buildings.
 Rooms are fully furnished, air-conditioned and are wired for networking to the University's main computer system and to the Internet.
 Each hall has common areas and facilities including lounges, study areas, kitchens and laundry rooms.
 Rooms are wired for phone and cable TV.
 Other services include: washer and dryers, snack and soda machines, recreational equipment (pool, ping-pong, large screen televisions, etc.) and mail service Monday-Friday.
 Laurel Hall has: *582 upper class students *single and double room suites with a shared bathroom Oak Hall has: *213 upper class and graduate students *double rooms with kitchen and shared bathroom *four and five-person apartments with two bedrooms, bath, lounge and kitchen.

 NJIT has a food service contract with an independent vendor, which offers well-balanced, nutritious meals with menus that feature traditional hot foods, fast foods, soup and salad bar, deli sandwiches and desserts.
 Pizza, Italian specialties and grilled sandwiches are also featured.
 Options to the full-feature menu include vegetarian, vegan and low-fat desserts.